jedwards94/kuroboros/README.md

 kuroboros generate overlay local kuroboros deploy local
 ```

-**Your operator is now ready to manage custom resources in your Kubernetes cluster.
-For advanced configuration and usage, refer to the documentation below.**
+Your operator is now ready to manage custom resources in your Kubernetes cluster.
+For advanced configuration and usage, refer to the documentation below.

+See the full example repository [here](https://github.com/jedwards94/kuroboros-example).

 ---

 ## Operator

-The `Operator` adds `Controllers` to watch over them and keeps track of the number of `Threads` that are running.
-It also runs and watches the webhook server in a Falcon app behind Gunicorn in a separate process.
+The `Operator` manages multiple `Controllers`, tracks the number of running threads, and supervises the webhook server (running in a Falcon app behind Gunicorn in a separate process).

 ---

 ## Controller

-A `Controller` is composed of a `GroupVersionInfo` and a `Reconciler` and maybe `ValidationWebhook` and/or `MutationWebhook`.
-The `GroupVersionInfo` informs the `Controller` about which CRs it should keep track of, adding them as members when an event of `ADDED` or `MODIFIED` is received or removing them when the event is `DELETED`.
+A `Controller` consists of a `GroupVersionInfo`, a `Reconciler`, and optionally, `ValidationWebhook` and/or `MutationWebhook`.
+The `GroupVersionInfo` specifies which CRs the controller manages.
+The controller adds members when it receives `ADDED` or `MODIFIED` events and removes them on `DELETED` events.

-Whenever a member is added, the controller creates a `Reconciler` for the CR and starts the reconciliation loop `Thread` that it keeps track of.
-If a `MODIFIED` event is received while the reconciliation loop is running, the event will be skipped.
-When the CR is finally removed from the cluster and a `DELETED` event is received, the `Controller` sends a stop event to the `Reconciler` and it returns as soon as possible, ignoring the interval (or backoff) returned (or raised) by the `reconcile` function.
+When a member is added, the controller creates a `Reconciler` for the CR and starts its reconciliation loop in a separate thread.
+If a `MODIFIED` event is received while the loop is running, the event is skipped.
+When a `DELETED` event is received, the controller signals the reconciler to stop as soon as possible.

 ---